southernafro/hugo-theme-massively/exampleSite/content/post/summertime-tips-for-pet-safety.md

 As the mercury rises, take just a few moments to ensure that your pets are safe and prevent an urgent trip to the animal ER.

-The most common heat-related problem for pets is heat stroke.
+The most common heat-related problem for pets is heatstroke.

-Also known as heat stress or hyperpyrexia, heat stroke is a real emergency for dogs.
+Also known as heat stress or hyperpyrexia, heatstroke is a real emergency for dogs.
 Even on moderately warm days, an excited dog might show a body temperature increase of 2 to 5 degrees Fahrenheit.
-Because dogs don't sweat like we do, they are unable to dissipate the excess heat, and heat stroke may soon follow.
+Because dogs don't sweat as we do, they are unable to dissipate the excess heat, and heatstroke may soon follow.

 Any outdoor pet can overheat on a warm summer day, but short-faced breeds, such as pugs and bulldogs, are at a higher risk.
-In addition, every year thousands of pets succumb to heat stroke after being left in cars while their owners ran "just a few" errands.
+In addition, every year thousands of pets succumb to heatstroke after being left in cars while their owners ran "just a few" errands.

 Many cities and states have made it a crime to leave your pet unattended in a vehicle.
 These are important laws because even on a 70-degree day, temperatures inside a car can soar to more than 110 degrees in less than one hour.